elvanto/api-py/README.md

 http://mywebapp.com/login/?code=string
 ```

 The next step is to take this code, and get your access tokens.
-The Code here is the code in the above URL.
+The code here is the code in the above URL.

 ```python
 tokens = ElvantoAPI._GetTokens(client_id, client_secret, code, redirect_uri)